Evolution enhances mutational robustness and suppresses the emergence of a new phenotype: A new computational approach for studying evolution: Model

+Genes encoded by DNA in cells are read by RNA polymerase and transcribed to mRNA, which is then used to assemble proteins.
+A category of proteins called transcription factors acts as activators or repressors of other genes.
+Many genes regulate each other in this manner and form a complex network called a GRN.
+GRNs are used to alter the cell state to adapt to environmental changes or to control the cell cycle or cell differentiation.
+One of the best-known GRN mathematical models is the Boolean network model proposed by Kauffman, in which each fixed point of the dynamical system is considered to represent a cell state\cite{Kauffman1969, Kauffman1987, Kauffman1993}.

-To model GRN, we take into account only regulatory relations ignoring the details of gene expression.
-Such connectionist-type modeling has been used widely in theoretical studies.\cite{Mjolsness1991, Wagner1994, Wagner1996, Siegal2002, Masel2004, Kaneko2007, Soto2011, Inoue2013, Inoue2018, Nagata2020} We represent a GRN as a directional graph by identifying nodes as genes and edges as regulatory interactions.
-We consider GRNs with one input node and one output node.
-In contrast to Ref.~\cite{Nagata2020} that several restrictions were imposed to the network structure, we allow any network as long as the number of edges from one node to another is at most one.
-Thus, GRNs can contain auto-regulation and mutual regulation.
-Genes and edges that do not contribute to output are also permitted.
-As a result, the effective network size becomes smaller in general than the prepared size.
-In the following sections, we restrict ourselves to the networks of the number of nodes $N=32$ and the number of edges $K=80$.
+In this study, we considered regulatory relations and ignored the details of gene expression.
+Such connectionist-type modeling has been widely used in theoretical studies\cite{Mjolsness1991, Wagner1994, Wagner1996, Siegal2002, Masel2004, Kaneko2007, Soto2011, Inoue2013, Inoue2018, Nagata2020}.
+We represented GRNs as directed graphs, with nodes as genes and edges as regulatory interactions.
+For simplicity, we considered GRNs with one input node and one output node.
+In contrast to Ref.~\cite{Nagata2020}, wherein several restrictions were imposed on the network structure, we allowed any network as long as the number of edges from one node to another was at most one.
+In the following sections, we have restricted our discussion to networks with $N=32$ nodes and $K=80$ edges.

-A variable $x_i\in [0,1]$ that represents the expression of a gene is assigned to each node with $i$ the number of the gene. $x_i$ obeys the following discrete-time dynamics: \cite{Wagner1994,Wagner1996}
+A variable $x_i\in [0,1]$ that represents the expression level of a gene is assigned to each node, where $i$ indicates the node number. $x_i$ obeys the following discrete-time dynamics\cite{Wagner1994,Wagner1996}:

-where $t$ is the time step. $J_{ij}$ represents the regulation from the $j$-th gene to the $i$-th gene.
-For simplicity, we assume that $J_{ij}$ takes one of the three values, $0, \pm 1$; $+1$ indicates activation, $-1$ indicates repression, and 0 means the absence of regulation.
-The $0$th gene is the input gene, and $I\in [0,1]$ is the strength of the input signal.\cite{Inoue2013} The response of the genes is given by the following sigmoidal function:
+where $t$ denotes the time step. $J_{ij}$ represents regulation from the $j$-th node to the $i$-th node.
+For simplicity, we assume that $J_{ij}$ takes one of the three values -- $0, \pm 1$; $+1$ indicates activation, $-1$ indicates repression, and 0 indicates the absence of regulation.
+The $0$th node is the input gene, and $I\in [0,1]$ is the strength of the input signal\cite{Inoue2013}.
+The response of the genes is given by the following sigmoidal function: